jeury301/macOS-Development/README.md

-<h1> macOS Development</h1>
+# macOS Development

-<p>Following up a macOS development tutorial from: <a href="https://www.raywenderlich.com/151741/macos-development-beginners-part-1" title="macOS Development Tutorial" target="_blank">RayWenderLich macOS Development Tutorial</a>.</p>
+> <p>Following up a macOS development tutorial from: <a href="https://www.raywenderlich.com/151741/macos-development-beginners-part-1" title="macOS Development Tutorial" target="_blank">RayWenderLich macOS Development Tutorial</a>.</p>

-<h1> EggTimer </h1>
+# EggTimer

-<p>The EggTimer allows you to see your favorite virtual egg on the making in a fun way!
+> <p>The EggTimer allows you to see your favorite virtual egg on the making in a fun way!
 EggTimer is available for macOS.
 It was developed following the tutorial in the decription above.
 Set your favorite egg-timer, and ejoy the egg-making!</p>

-<h2> Features</h2>
+<h1> Features</h1>

 <h3> Egg Transitioning with visual effects: </h3>